SOHAM-THUMMAR/Void-Music/README.md

 📝 Notes
 This project was built as a semester or learning project to explore full-stack web development using PHP and MySQL.
-GitHub

-📜 License
-This repository does not include a specific license.
-Feel free to add a LICENSE file to specify usage terms.

-👨‍💻 Author
-Soham Thummar

-yaml
-Copy code

----

-If you want, I can also:
-- Add **demo screenshots**
-- Include a **live demo link**
-- Generate a **feature checklist section**

-Just let me know!
-::contentReference[oaicite:4]{index=4}